 You may repeat any course.
-Only the credit and grade earned in the last attempt are calculated in your GPA, unless the course description in the WVC Catalog specifically states you can repeat the course for credit.
+The highest grade earned of the original or repeated courses will be used to calculate the student's cumulative grade point average, unless the course description in the WVC Catalog specifically states you can repeat the course for credit.
 Courses repeated for credit, however, do not normally count toward the completion of a degree or certificate.
 Repeated courses will be designated with an "R" next to the grade on the transcript.